cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 cirrus worker run --token <poll registration token> --name z390-worker
 ```

 Note that persistent worker's name should be unique within a poll, otherwise a registration will fail.
-To avoid this, use a special counter variable `${n}` that gets expanded in the cloud to the worker's registration slot:
+To avoid this, use a special counter variable `%n` that gets expanded in the cloud to the worker's registration slot:

 ```
-cirrus worker run --token <poll registration token> --name "z390-worker-${n}"
+cirrus worker run --token <poll registration token> --name "z390-worker-%n"
 ```

 ## Configuration